tomjadams/scala-workshop/doc/finch/02-response-encoding.md

 ## Hooking in the Pricer

 If you've gotten this far, you should now have a simple endpoint, serving base products.
 Let's take some time to do a small refactor of our code, to clean up our API.
 There's obviously a lot of ways that we can do this, so this is just one example of how it might be done.
+There's an assumption here that you've completed your pricer, and that it actually calculates prices, however in the examples we've hard coded the pricer to a price of `0`.

 Firstly, we need to expose the `baseProducts` in our `Pricer` class.
 We can do this by simply adding a `val` before the variable definition (case classes do this for us automatically):